codevergehq/exercise-turn-responsive-layout-with-flexbox-into-a-semantic-and-accessible-html/README.md

-# Exercise: Build Responsive Layouts with CSS Flexbox
+# Exercise: Turn Flexbox Common Patterns into a Semantic & Accessible HTML Page

 ## Introduction
-We have learned advanced techniques in CSS that allows us to build responsive layouts using Media Queries, Break Points, and Flexbox.
-Your goal in this exercise is to strengthen your recently applied knowledge and put it to the test.
+You have previously learned advanced techniques in CSS that enabled you to build responsive layouts using Media Queries, Break Points, and Flexbox.
+Now, your goal is to build upon this knowledge and use it towards creating a semantic HTML structure.

 ## Getting Started
 Follow the instructions below to get started: